miguelmota/mootron/README.md

 - Install font
 - Go to `Terminal -> Preferences -> Settings`, click cog at the bottom and import `Mootron.terminal`.
 - Go to `Window` tab and set background color to black 90% opacity and choose background image.
+- If you want to be hardcore, then on the `Text` tab uncheck `Disable ANSI colors`.

 # Vim theme